daniel-ginting/SmartBrain/README.md

 ## Description

 Hi There!
-This Face Recognition App enables user to detect faces i
+This Face Recognition App enables user to detect faces in

 ## Quick Preview